 The Witcher 3: Wild Hunt has won a bevy of accolades, including the Game of the Year award, and is still managing to go strong in 2022.
 CD Projekt Red has truly managed to pull something incredible with the latest entry in the Witcher franchise, offering the very best in terms of level design, open-world combat, and gorgeous visuals.

 The in-game map featured by the developers isn’t anything to take lightly.
 It’s too huge to encompass all in a single play-through unless you’re a huge RPG fanatic who has nothing better to do for the remainder of the day.
-The plot of The Witcher 3: Wild Hunt follows the tale of Geralt as he takes on a vicious adventure full of twists and thrill.
+The plot of The Witcher 3: Wild Hunt follows the tale of Geralt as he takes on a vicious adventure full of twists and thrills.

 Where all other games falter and bow down in despair, this title rises above surreal heights, thereby redeeming its name as one of the best single-player games players can play on Xbox One.
 To talk about the insane replay value, there is seemingly an endless number of main missions, side quests, and other activities that indulge you inside the in-game world like never before in a Witcher game.

-In the case that you’re a combat fanatic, you’ll absolutely adore the depth of variety featured in Witcher 3.
+In case you’re a combat fanatic, you’ll absolutely adore the depth of variety featured in Witcher 3.
 There’s an exhaustive array of weapons to pick up in both hands, employ spells, and other ancient techniques.
 Geralt has picked up from his early days.
 There’s never a dull moment with this one, and we can at least assure you of that.

 4. Elden Ring